What is VPK?

 VPK full school day (fee for extended day): Depending upon parental requests for VPK services, some schools will provide a full school day of service for a fee of $12 per day for 180 days.
 The payment agreement is $216 per month for 10 months – prorated for days of service.
 To reserve your child’s full-day space, the first payment is required prior to acceptance into the program.

-Step 3: Complete and submit the application
+Step 3: Submit the application

 Applications and documentation must be submitted to: